 I was working on this portrait of Eden from the Museum by Sktchy app during last week’s Sketchbook Skool Drawathon but I’ve only just got around to finishing it.
 I drew it on my iPad Pro using the Procreate app and the very fabulous True Grit Texture Supply’s Chromagraph brushes.

-I drew Janet on my iPad Pro with an Apple Pencil using the Procreate app.
-I’ve uploaded a Procreate timelapse video to YouTube.
-If you’d like to see it you can watch it here.
+I’ve posted a short Procreate timelapse video of my drawing process on my YouTube channel.
+If you’d like to see it you can find it here.